flemay/envvars/docs/automation_and_configuration.md

 master is always releasable (unless tests are not passing).
 A change to master triggers a GitHub Action which tests the code, sends the code coverage, and builds a Docker image without pushing it.

+The master branch is also protected by:

+- requiring status checks to pass before merging
+  - codecov/project
+  - Test GitHub Action
+- requiring branches to be up to date before merging

+See [Configuring GitHub protected branches][linkConfiguringGitHubProtectedBranches].

 ## Git tag

 [![GitHub Tag][linkGitHubProjectTagBadge]][linkGitHubProject]